LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/permission-system.md

 indicator: both
 ---

-There are 3 user permissions pertaining to Functions:
+There are three user permissions concerning Functions:

-* FaaS-Admin - allowed to read `lambdas`, manage the whitelist for external domains and manage secrets.
-This permission is by default set to 'ON' for all admins on the account.
-It is however possible to limit your admin's access as well.
-You can create a separate permission group for developers you wish to have part of the admin profile permissions and assign them with the relevant permissions as needed, by creating a custom profile.
+* FaaS-Admin - allowed to read `lambdas`, manage the allowlist for external domains and manage secrets.
+By default, this permission is set to 'ON' for all admins on the account.
+It is, however, possible to limit your admin's access as well.
+You can create a separate permission group for developers you wish to have part of the admin profile permissions and assign them with the necessary permissions by creating a custom profile.
-* FaaS-Developer - allowed to manage `lambdas`, read whitelisted domains and read encrypted secrets.
+* FaaS-Developer - allowed to manage `lambdas`, read safelisted domains and read encrypted secrets.
-* FaaS-Invocation - provides basic read access on all functions and permission to invoke them.
+* FaaS-Invocation - provides primary read access on all functions and permission to invoke them.
 The Agent profile has this permission enabled by default.

 ### Permissions by role

 <div class="notice">Only users with an Administrator role automatically have all the relevant Function Permissions as is described below.</div>

-Agent Manager roles will have all Function permission disabled by default and Agents only will be able to have FaaS-Invocation permissions.
+Agent Manager roles will have all Function permission disabled by default, and Agents only will be able to have FaaS-Invocation permissions.

 <table class="thinner" style="width: 100%">
 <thead>
   <tr>
     <th>Permission name </th>
     <th  style="text-align: center; vertical-align: middle;">Agent</th>
     <th  style="text-align: center; vertical-align: middle;">Agent Manager</th>
     <th  style="text-align: center; vertical-align: middle;" >Campaign Manager</th>